-If the W-2 agency is not a County or Tribe, the W-2 agency must coordinate with the agency providing the IM Programs (FS and Medicaid/BadgerCare Plus) to:
+W-2 agencies must coordinate with the agencies providing the Income Maintenance (IM) programs [FoodShare (FS) and Medicaid/BadgerCare Plus] to:

-- 1. Ensure that services delivered under W-2, FS, and Medicaid/ BadgerCare Plus programs are coordinated in a way that effectively serves the recipients of those services (Wis.
+- 1. Ensure that services delivered under W-2, FS, and Medicaid/ BadgerCare Plus programs are coordinated in a way that effectively serve the recipients of those services (Wis.
 Stats.
-49.143(2)(d)); - 2.
-Ensure that applicants have the opportunity to initiate the application process for Medicaid/ BadgerCare Plus and FS whether or not that person is applying for W-2 (Federal TANF regulations); - 3.
-Ensure that residents are provided information regarding correct application site locations when there are multiple sites for application processing; and - 4.
-Ensure that procedures are in place to protect application filing dates for Medicaid/BadgerCare Plus and FS.
+49.143(2)(d); and - 2.
+Ensure that procedures are in place to protect the application filing date for FS.

-Wherever possible, county/tribes are encouraged to co-locate staff at the W 2 agency to meet caseload needs and provide access to eligibility determination services for FS and Medicaid/BadgerCare Plus to current and potential W 2 populations.
+IM Consortia and Tribal IM agencies are encouraged to co-locate staff at the W-2 agency to meet caseload needs and provide access to eligibility determination services for FS and Medicaid/BadgerCare Plus.
+If IM Consortia and Tribal IM agencies are not co-located, W-2 agencies must provide individuals who request FS with: